Taylorgrohs/pizza-site/README.md

 ## Description

-_When you put a number into the application it will return every number counting up to the inputed number replacing numbers divisible by 3 with ping, numbers divisible by 5 with pong and numbers divisible by 15 with pingpong._
+_You can place an order for a two topping pizza and it will store your order.
+Make as many orders as you would like!._

 ## Setup/Installation Requirements

-* To view the site go to [taylorgrohs.github.io/ping-pong](http://taylorgrohs.github.io/ping-pong)
+* To view the site go to [taylorgrohs.github.io/pizza-site](http://taylorgrohs.github.io/pizza-site)

 ## Support and contact details